Call Now Free Quote

 • No line-item breakdown: A single number with no detail makes it impossible to compare bids or understand what you are paying for.

 • “Per the inspection” without detail: The estimate should stand on its own as a document.
-If it references a verbal conversation without documenting the scope, it is incomplete.

 • Cash discount: Contractors who offer significant discounts for cash payment may be avoiding tax obligations.
-This creates legal exposure for both parties.

 • No warranty mentioned: If the warranty is not in the estimate, it does not exist.

-Step 5: Check Their Work
+Step 5: Verify Their Work in the Field

 Before signing, verify the contractor’s quality through direct observation.